1. Home

 • You can block certain numbers from reaching you, which is very useful if you are being bothered by a telemarketer who just won't leave you alone.

 • You can have your calls forwarded to your home, work, or cell phone number.
-Let sponsors reach you, where it's most convenient for you.
+Let sponsors reach you wherever it's most convenient for you.

 • You can receive a special message when your call is being forwarded from your sweepstakes number.
 Know instantly that this call is sweepstakes-related.

 • Have messages forwarded to your email address.
-When you can't get to the phone, this feature makes receiving your messages really easy.
+When you can't get to the phone, this feature lets you pick up your messages easily, even on the road.

 • See who called, even when they didn't leave a message.
 Some sponsors won't leave messages on an answering machine.
 Instead, they'll call a certain number of times and then move on to the next potential winner on their list.
 By checking who called and didn't leave a message, you will know to be more alert to catch them the next time they try.